devanshdalal/proxy-quota-hack/README.md

 ./get.sh <link> <target_name>
 ```

-this will download the remote file from link and save it in your local owncloud account without reducing your week's quota.
+this will download the remote file from <link> and save it in your local owncloud account(with name as <target_name>) without afecting your week's quota.
+Then you just have to download the file from local owncloud server.
+Speed is the most important thing delivered by this method.
+You can download 100s of GB of files in just minutes if done properly.

 ## Contributing